 That's why it's so important to use My IVA Adviser for your IVA application.
 Without doubt we completely understand your needs and those of your creditors which ensures we get that balance right every time.

 So, how do we calculate how much you pay into an IVA?

-Once we have taken account of everything, we are able to see the difference between the two numbers.
-This difference is called your Disposable Income.
+Once we have taken account of everything, we are able to see the difference between the two numbers and this difference is called your disposable income.

 Your disposable income is the amount that you should be able to offer to your creditors in the IVA.

 Because an IVA's contributions are supposed to be set at what is deemed affordable to you, you should never be required to offer more than your disposable income into an IVA.

 Professional IVA Help

 If you're struggling to establish how much you'd be expected to pay into an IVA, why not give us a call.

 Often, having a chat with an adviser will help you to fully appreciate how an IVA may help you, whilst giving you the perfect opportunity to ask any IVA related questions you may have.

 The team are waiting to help you, so call 0800 088 7503, or alternatively, complete this form and one of pur advisers will call you at your preferred time.